google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Explores the opinions, attitudes, or behaviors of a large population sample.

-Emphasizes selecting the right survey format (online, paper-based) and question types to ensure data accuracy and avoid bias.
+Emphasizes selecting the right survey format (online or paper-based) and question types to ensure data accuracy and avoid bias.
 Highlights the importance of clear and concise question wording to minimize misinterpretations.

 Experimental Research